Sahasranth/-A-holistic-approach-to-software-fault-prediction-with-dynamic-classification/README.md

-# -A-holistic-approach-to-software-fault-prediction-with-dynamic-classification
+# A-holistic-approach-to-software-fault-prediction-with-dynamic-classification

 This research introduces a Dynamic Classifier model for Software Fault Prediction (SFP)—an innovative ensemble approach designed to improve the accuracy and reliability of fault detection in software systems.
 The study addresses three major challenges in traditional fault prediction methods:

-Class Imbalance in datasets
+-Class Imbalance in datasets

-Suboptimal Feature Selection
+-Suboptimal Feature Selection

-Inconsistent Model Performance
+-Inconsistent Model Performance

 By integrating Random Over-Sampling, Ant Colony Optimization (ACO), and Grid Search Hyperparameter Tuning, the proposed framework achieves significant improvements over conventional models like Random Forest and Decision Tree.